 For example, do not create a manifest for a second add-in based on another add-in manifest you submitted without changing the ID in the new manifest.

 For Office Add-ins, make sure that you specify a support URL in the SupportUrl element of your Office Add-in manifest.
 Your support URL should be a publicly available webpage, and should not require authentication.
 You cannot use personal social media pages or GitHub repositories for the support URL.
 You also can't use links to files hosted online such as a Word document on OneDrive, DropBox or Google Docs.

 For all add-ins, make sure that your manifest is valid against the schema.
 For schema validation information, see Schema reference for Office Add-ins manifests (v1.1) or Schema reference for manifests of SharePoint Add-ins.

-Make sure your app or add-in is tested and is fully functional.
+Make sure your add-in is tested and is fully functional.